 Modern Day miracles: stories of lives changed to encourage you

 When someone says ‘modern day miracles‘, do you wonder if miracles still happen today?
 Meet the incredible children who prove they do.
-To celebrate World Health Day, enjoy these stories of remarkable children overcoming the odds, thanks to their child sponsorship through Compassion.
+Enjoy these stories of remarkable children overcoming the odds, thanks to their child sponsorship through Compassion.

 Examples of miracles: Fabrice speaks for first time in Togo